schwamster/serverless-certificate-creator/Readme.md

                 hostedZoneName: 'somedomain.io.' //required if hostedZoneId is not set
                 hostedZoneId: 'XXXXXXXXX' //required if hostedZoneName is not set
                 region: eu-west-1 // optional - default is us-east-1 which is required for custom api gateway domains of Type Edge (default)
+                enabled: true // optional - default is true.
+For some stages you may not want to use certificates (and custom domains associated with it).

 Now you can run: